bcoe/awesome-sentry/README.md

 #### Videos

 - [Fixing Web Vitals problems with AI](https://www.youtube.com/watch?v=CAcgTvB1aXs) - Using Sentry's AI tool Seer to root cause and fix user experience problems.
+  - [Seer can fix web vitals](https://www.youtube.com/watch?v=t0JQAxbPxPI) - Follow up showing the updated [webvitals.com][webvitals-url] site and the actual application of a fix from Seer.

 #### Tools

-- [webvitals.com](https://webvitals.com/) - Interactive tool that demonstrates and explains each Web Vital.
+- [webvitals.com][webvitals-url] - Interactive tool that demonstrates and explains each Web Vital.

+## Sentry using Sentry

+Examples of how we've used Sentry to find and fix problems with Sentry :infinity:.

+- [How we decreased P99s on our backend API requests by 3 seconds](https://blog.sentry.io/how-we-decreased-p99s-on-our-backend-api-requests-by-3-seconds/) - Using tracing, profiling, and Insights dashboards Sentry's API P99 performance.

 <!-- END CONTENT -->